 Tuesday 24 January 2023

-In this lecture, Dr Koller attempts an overview of the culture and history of a region long considered as the climax and finale of the Grand Tour.
+In this lecture, Dr Koller provided an overview of the culture and history of a region long considered as the climax and finale of the Grand Tour.

-This talk is part of the Cambridge Alumni Travel programme and is organised by Distant Horizons.
+This talk was part of the Cambridge Alumni Travel programme and was organised by Distant Horizons.